I'm Breathless: Singles

 Madonna performing "Vogue", the soundtrack's lead single, on one of the concerts of the Celebration Tour (2023–24).
 The song topped the charts in over 30 countries.

 "Vogue" was released as the lead single from the soundtrack, on March 27, 1990.
 A deep house influenced song, it became Madonna's eighth single to top the Billboard Hot 100 chart.
 It also reached the top of the Hot Dance Club Play chart.
-Internationally, "Vogue" reached the top the charts in 30 countries, such as the United Kingdom, Australia, Canada and Finland.
+Internationally, "Vogue" reached the top of the charts in 30 countries, such as the United Kingdom, Australia, Canada and Finland.
 It became the world's best-selling single of 1990, selling over six million copies.
 "Vogue" has been continuously acclaimed since its release; reviewers have praised its anthemic nature, calling it a "funky" and "catchy" song, and listed it as one of the singer's musical highlights.

 The music video for "Vogue", directed by David Fincher, showed Madonna paying homage to various golden era Hollywood actresses.
 Shot in black-and-white, the video takes stylistic inspiration from the 1920s and 30s; in it, Madonna and her dancers can be seen voguing different choreographed scenes.
 Critics noted the way in which Madonna used her postmodern influence to expose an underground subcultural movement to the masses and for making the sex and gender roles ambiguous in its portrayal of people.
 The video has been ranked as one of the greatest of all times in different critic lists and polls, and won three awards at the 1990 MTV Video Music Awards, out of a total of nine nominations.

 The album's second single, "Hanky Panky", was released on June 30, 1990.
 Critical response for the song was positive, with The New York Times calling it "a calculated bid for outrage".
 It enjoyed commercial success, reaching the top ten in New Zealand and the United Kingdom.
 In the United States, it peaked at number ten in the week of July 28, 1990.
 "Now I'm Following You", the two-part duet with Warren Beatty, was intended to be the third single, but was ultimately canceled.
 Several remixes were commissioned and promos and test pressings were issued.